-Map 1 displays the statuses of all PoEs that were partially closed to migrants or open for commercial transit only across Iraq between 6 and 19 October 2020.
-A change to the operational status took place at Ibrahim Al-Khalil, which is now the country's only fully open PoE, after previously being only partially open for migrants.
-Additionally, the status of Zurbatiyah has changed from only previously allowing commercial traffic, to now permitting incoming and outgoing Iraqi citizens and diplomats to cross.
+Map 1 displays the statuses of all PoEs that were partially closed to migrants or opened for commercial transit only across Iraq between 22 September to 5 October 2020.
+The only change to operational status from the last period (8-21 September) is at Al-Shalamja, which is now open for incoming and outgoing travelers after previously being open for incoming travelers only.

 Map 1.
-Status of PoEs as at 19 October 2020
+Status of PoEs as at 5 October 2020